 Discipline & commitment required: For the highly disciplined and those with burning passion to learn Brazilian Zouk dance in a structured manner.
 This is perfect for keen learners who are looking for the right environment to rapidly grow!
-You’ll get to explore Poland where our ZoukDanceCamp are held while spending up to a week away.
+You’ll get to explore Poland where our ZoukDanceCamp is held while spending up to a week away.

 My Comments: I’ll let some of our students who participated comment instead 🙂